Mystery Science Theater 3001

 silently while taking in the view.

 "Girl girl girl girl girl girl GIRL!!"
-Ted's gleeful abandon interrupted
+Ted's gleeful abandon

 the calm.